DPassarelli/w3c-xml-validator/README.md

 The promise may be rejected for any of the following reasons:

 * The input parameter is `undefined`, `null`, or an empty string.
+* The input parameter is not markup (meaning, not XML or HTML or anything else that the validator cannot parse).
+In this case, there will be an error message `The remote server replied with a 307 status code.` (Personally, I think it should really be a `400` code, but 🤷)
 * The W3C web site is not reachable.
-* The W3C web site is not functioning (for example, returns a 5xx HTTP status code).
-* The code in this library has a bug that causes the W3C web site to return a 3xx or 4xx HTTP status code.
+* The HTTP response code is something other than `200`.

 Check the `message` property of the error object to find out more information about the source of the problem.
 If you feel there is an issue with the code in this project, please [submit a ticket on GitHub](https://github.com/DPassarelli/w3c-xml-validator/issues) for help.